 Intervention(s): The NYHER Waiver (described in objective 5) focuses on health disparities and systemic healthcare delivery issues.
 The goal is to move forward linked initiatives that change how Medicaid integrates and pays for social, physical, and behavioral healthcare.
-A single statewide independent Health Equity Regional Organization (HERO) entity is intended to bring a diverse and comprehensive range of stakeholders together to collaboratively support data aggregation, regional needs, assessment and planning, VBP Design and development, and program evaluation. xx
+A single statewide independent Health Equity Regional Organization (HERO) entity is intended to bring a diverse and comprehensive range of stakeholders together to collaboratively support data aggregation, regional needs, assessment and planning, VBP Design and development, and program evaluation. ^{xxx}

 NYSDOH continues to incentivize high quality care through other existing program as well.
 The Managed Care Quality Incentive Program is an opportunity for plans to receive premium bonuses based on their performance in quality and patient satisfaction measures.
 It combines quality of care, consumer satisfaction, and compliance measures to determine the incentive award.
 The Quality Assurance Reporting Requirements (QARR) data used for this program is publicly available at health.data.ny.gov.
-Additionally, the quality measures feed into the 5-Star Health Plan Quality Ratings Dashboard on the NYS Connector webpage which helps New Yorkers make informed decisions when choosing health plans.
+Additionally, the quality measures feed into the 5-Star Health Plan Quality Ratings Dashboard on the NYS Connector webpage which helps New Yorkers make informed decisions when choosing health plans.^{xxxi}

 The Patient Centered Medical Home program (described in Objective 2) offers financial incentives to primary care providers who demonstrate patient-centered, high-quality practices.
-Studies support the model's success in delivering high-quality care while reducing costs, demonstrating lower average annual spend per member, fewer emergency department visits, and improved patient experience.
-PCMH incorporates equity into its model through criteria such as social determinant of health interventions and culturally and linguistically appropriate services.
+Studies support the model's success in delivering high-quality care while reducing costs, demonstrating lower average annual spend per member, fewer emergency department visits, and improved patient experience.^{xxxii} PCMH incorporates equity into its model through criteria such as social determinant of health interventions and culturally and linguistically appropriate services.
 NYSDOH continues to promote the PCMH program and intends to align a portion of the incentive payment to provider performance in alignment with CMS' Making Care Primary program in the future.

 Metric 8.1: Percentage of members in a Patient Centered Medical Home (PCMH) Measure Description: Percentage of all Medicaid and CHPlus members assigned to a PCMH recognized PCP.
-Medicaid rate based on 2021 data; CHPlus based on 2022 data Source: NCOA PCMH Data: Medicaid Panel/Roster Data

-Baseline Rate (2022) Target Rate
+Medicaid rate based on 2021 data; CHPlus based on 2022 data Source: NCQA PCMH Data; Medicaid Panel/F Roster Data Baseline Rate (2022) Target Rate Statewide (Mainstream Medicaid Managed Care, HARP, HIV SNP) (Statewide 66% 67.5%

-Statewide (Mainstream Care, HARP, HIV SNP calculation does not in is included in the below) (Statewide clude CHPlus though it 66% 67.5%
+calculation does not include CHPlus though it is included in the below stratification)

 Plan Type Medicaid 66%

 HARP 69%

 HIV SNP 85%

 CHPlus 71%